h2non/rocky/README.md

 Plugable HTTP proxy and migration library for [node.js](http://nodejs.org).

-`rocky` essentially acts as a reverse HTTP proxy forwaring the traffic to one or multiple backends with optional traffic replay.
+`rocky` essentially acts as a reverse HTTP proxy forwarding and/or replaying the traffic to one or multiple backends.

 It provides an elegant and fluent programmatic API with built-in features such as connect-style middleware layer, full-featured routing, request interceptor, traffic replay and works perfectly as standalone HTTP/S server or via connect/express plugin.

-**Work in progress**
+**Note**: still beta

 ## Features